 What is Data Science?

-Like every coin having the two sides, going past all the lucrative salaries and the benefits, data science also has certain eyebrow-raising questions or I would say not so good sides of data science.
+Like every coin having the two sides, data science also has certain eyebrow-raising questions or I would say not so good sides of data science.
 Below are some of the dark sides which are enough to neutralize its hype of usefulness for the better world.

 Obvious data science discoveries